ophwug/docs/README.md

 **Symptoms**:

-* The device does not go into "on-road" mode.
+* The device does not go into "[on-road]" mode.
 It is stuck at the home screen.

    * According to the [standard](https://github.com/commaai/hardware/blob/master/harness/OBD-C.sch.pdf), the IGN line comes out as a combination of SBU1 and SBU2 and one or both isn't making its way through the OBD-C cable properly.
-* You substituted a random USB-C cable from your cable collection (e.g., because the original cable was missing or broken) and the device shows "Vehicle Online" but never transitions to "on-road" mode.
+* You substituted a random USB-C cable from your cable collection (e.g., because the original cable was missing or broken) and the device shows "Vehicle Online" but never transitions to "[on-road]" mode.
 * You get random errors in openpilot such as, but not limited to:
   * "Car Unrecognized"
   * "CAN Bus Error"